qrobin/react-boilerplate/README.md

 # QR boilerplate

-A super cool boilerplate I've created for myself to simplify react app creation start.
-BTW will I be happy if it will come in handy for someone else.
+A super cool boilerplate I've created for myself to simplify react app creation startup.

 Check the info below how to use it.